-Many of us dealing with odd weather throughout the United States during the spring.
+Many of us deal with odd weather throughout the United States during the spring.
 Temperatures can vary, and you can go from a summer-like day to a blizzard, it seems, in a matter of hours.

 Is Garden Snow a Problem?

 The first thing to keep in mind is that a day of snow is not likely to do much harm to your plants.
-The soil is already workable (or you would not have planted anything) and one day of weird weather is not enough to make it freeze up again even if there is a freeze and it is technically spring.
+The soil is already workable (or you would not have planted anything) and one day of weird weather is not enough to make it freeze up again even if there is a freeze.

 The only real danger that comes with snow is the weight of it on your vegetable plants, especially if they're still pretty small.
 A light dusting won't do much harm, but an inch or two covering tiny, newly planted veggie starts could mean you'll have to replant the garden.
 The weight can snap off stems or leave them so weak that they may not grow properly.